 - Prepare the scallion lime aioli.
 Blend together ½ cup mayonnaise with 4 scallions, and the juice of ½ lime until smooth.
 Season with salt and pepper.
 Set aside.

 - Heat a grill or saute pan over medium-high heat.
-Add 1 tbsp oil and add 1 cup chopped kimchi.
+Add 1 tablespoon oil and add 1 cup chopped kimchi.
 Cook until the kimchi has caramelized, about 4-5 minutes.
 Remove the kimchi and keep warm.

 - Wipe the pan clean and cook the beef patties until the desired degree of doneness.